michaelhetherington/RoboND-Perception-Project/writeup_template.md

 The steps for completing the model training and cluster classification, as outlined and commented throughout my code, are:
   1. Capture the features of the objects that can be found in the scene.
 This was undertaken with helper code from Exercise 3.
   2. Train the classification model using the training_set data.
 Load the model data in to the code.
-  3. Classify the clusters by first computing feature vectors and then using the trained classification model (previous step) to classify the objects
+  3. Classify the clusters by first computing feature vectors and then using the trained classification model (previous step) to classify the objects.
+The feature vectors are calculated using the [features.py](https://github.com/michaelhetherington/RoboND-Perception-Project/blob/master/pr2_robot/scripts/features.py) script generated during the perception exercises and (typically) stored in the sensor_stick repository if following the Udacity course structure.
   4. Publish messages to ROS containing labels for the objects in the Test World scene.
 Must create a publishing service.

 #### Create function to request PickPlace service